 A nasal (or nasopharyngeal) swab is used to diagnose upper respiratory tract infections, such as whooping cough and COVID-19.
 It is a quick test that may feel a little uncomfortable but is not painful.

-The secretions are sent to a laboratory where they are grown on a culture.
+Secretions from the back of your nose and upper throat are collected using a swab.
+The secretions are sent to a laboratory where they are grown.
 This makes it easier to identify which viruses, bacteria or fungi are present.
 The results are sent back to your doctor who will use them to help diagnose what germs could be causing your symptoms.

 How is a nasal swab done?